 The Carbon Charge to Departments

-In order to make the real costs of carbon emissions visible, to foster a sense of collective responsibility for mitigating climate change, and to generate revenue for sustainability projects, the school will levy a carbon charge on each department for the costs of their annual carbon emissions.
+In order to make the real costs of carbon emissions visible, to foster a sense of collective responsibility for mitigating climate change, and to generate revenue for sustainability projects, the school levies a carbon charge on each department for the costs of Swarthmore's annual carbon emissions.

-We expect that the social cost of carbon will increase in future years, as we move to more closely align our charge with the EPA's estimates and as that EPA estimate increases, but we hope that the impact on college budgets will be offset by reductions in the college's emissions.
+We expect that the carbon charge will increase in future years, to more closely align our charge with rising social costs of carbon, but we hope that the impact on college budgets will be counterbalanced by reductions in the college's emissions.

-This is the first year of a new program, and we still have a lot to learn about how to do this well.
-We're going to need participation and input from the entire Swarthmore community to make it the best that it can be.
-A new Carbon Charge Committee will be responsible for making decisions about changes to the program in future years, including the use of the revenue, changes in the social cost of carbon that we use, and changes in the mechanisms by which department's carbon responsibility is assessed and paid.
+The Carbon Charge Committee is responsible for making decisions about the use of the revenue, changes in the estimated social cost of carbon that we use as the basis to set our carbon charge, and changes in the mechanisms by which department's carbon responsibility is assessed and paid.